Comparison of Comet and Gluten¶

 One of the main differences between Comet and Gluten is the choice of native execution engine.

-Gluten uses Velox, which is a vectorized query engine implemented in C++ and is maintained by Meta.
+Gluten uses Velox, which is an open-source C++ vectorized query engine created by Meta.

-Comet uses DataFusion, which is a vectorized query engine implemented in Rust and is maintained by the Apache Software Foundation.
+Comet uses Apache DataFusion, which is an open-source vectorized query engine implemented in Rust and is governed by the Apache Software Foundation.

 Velox and DataFusion are both mature query engines that are growing in popularity.